Religion in Malaysia: Buddhism and Chinese religions

 Buddhism is currently the second largest religious denomination in Malaysia after Islam.
 There are approximately 5.4 million Buddhist adherents in the country, comprising 19.2% of the population of 28.3 million (January 2011 estimates).
-The majority of them are ethnic Chinese who follow the Mahayana or Theravada tradition, although there are no exact figures indicating the number of adherents to each tradition.
+The majority of them are ethnic Chinese who follow the branches of Mahayana Chinese Buddhism, including Chan Buddhism, Pure Land, the local reformist Right Faith (Zheng Xin) Movement, and some Taiwanese modernist organizations, like Tzu Chi.
+There are also Chinese adherents non-Mahayanic denominations of Buddhism, although there are no exact figures indicating the number of adherents to each tradition.

 Theravada Buddhists include ethnic Chinese, Siamese (or Thais), and smaller numbers of Burmese, Sinhalese and Indians.
 The many ethnic groups of Theravadins usually establish temples in the style of their own traditions, and catering mainly to their own indigenous groups.
 The Thai community for example establish 'Wats' or Thai Buddhist temples like Wat Chetawan, have resident Thai monks, and conduct their religious services in Pāli and Thai languages.
 The Sinhalese (Sri Lankan Buddhists) migrated to then Malaya a century ago when both Malaya and Ceylon were under British colonial rule.
 They brought with them Sinhalese Buddhism with its unique traditions that survive to this day in a few Sri Lankan Viharas (temples) dotting the country and the most prominent one is Buddhist Maha Vihara in Kuala Lumpur.

 Most Mahayana Buddhist temples in Malaysia adopt the classical 'Chinese temple' architectural style.
 The Mahayana Buddhists conduct their services in Mandarin and in various other Chinese dialects, although some urban-area temples have been preaching in English.
 The practice among the majority ethnic Chinese who profess themselves as Buddhists is actually a syncretic combination of Buddhism and Chinese beliefs and traditions.

 Wesak Day was officially declared a public holiday in 1962 throughout the newly independent Federation of Malaya.
 A Malaysian Buddhist Council has been created to promote the study and practice of Buddhism and promote solidarity among Malaysian Buddhists.

-Most Malaysian Chinese practice a syncretic blend of various faiths, including Mahayana Buddhism and other denominations of Buddhism, the Chinese folk religions, Confucianism and Taoism.
-Although Buddhism was influential prior to the arrival of Islam, the majority of the current Chinese population arrived during British rule of Malaya.
-Chinese New Year is celebrated as a national holiday.
-For many Chinese, religion is an essential part of their cultural life.